clement-sciascia/docs/pages/cloud/dedicated/changing-admin-password-on-windows/guide.en-gb.md

 ---
-title: 'Changing the admin password on a Windows Dedicated Server'
+title: Changing the admin password on a Windows Dedicated Server
 slug: windows-admin-password-change
 excerpt: 'This guide will show you how to change the admin password on a Windows dedicated server.'
-section: 'Server Management'
+section: Server Management
 ---

 **Last updated 6th June 2018**